All Episodes

 She is studying newt.

-And she doesn't want to be newt.
+And she doesn't want to be new to.

-We have a couple sound bites, too.
+We have a couple soundbites, too.

-One of the reasons is that those schools have kicked the ROTC off campus or have tried to, made it very difficult to recruit there.
+And one of the reasons is that those schools have kicked the ROTC off campus or have tried to, made it very difficult to recruit there.

-Um at any rate, let's take a look at September 11th, 2001.
+At any rate, let's take a look at September 11th, 2001.

-Shall we let's take a look at the Twin Towers.
+Let's take a look at the Twin Towers.

 Now, who do you think was in those buildings?

-Uh well, they I know they're they're from all walks of life.
+Well, they're from all walks of life.

-Uh but you had a lot of financial services organizations.
+But because you'd have the clerical pool in every office, but you had a lot of financial services organizations.

-Now, who was it after 9-11 that signed up to go off to war on the war on terror, to essentially defend what had happened there.
+Now, who was it after 9-11 that signed up to go off to war on the war on terror to essentially defend what had happened there?

-The very people Charlie Wrangell is impugning, the very people Charlie Wrangell is insulting.
+The very people Charlie Wrangell is insulting.

 They are the same thing.

-A couple more Wrangell soundbites Here on CNN, he really let it rip.
+On CNN, he really let it rip.

-He was on the situation room with Wolf Blitzer, and John King said to him, You're a lonely voice in the new Democrat caucus, are you not?
+He was on the situation room with Wolf Blitzer, and John King said to him, you're a lonely voice in the new Democrat caucus, are you not?

-So whether this become a bill or not, the debate will prove that they are enlisting and recruiting in areas of the highest unemployment, and that is whether it's the inner cities or whether it's the rural areas.
+So whether this become a bill or not, the debate will prove that they are enlisting and recruiting in areas of the highest unemployment.

 And so that's a fact.

-And if you take a look at the war dead and the wounded, you will see that either come from well-known cities or towns you never heard of in the South in the West, and those are the facts.
+And if you take a look at the war dead and the wounded, you will see that they either come from well-known cities or towns you never heard of in the South and the West.

 And so whoever challenges those are 100% wrong.

-Uh the only the only assertion that's made that is factual according to the Heritage Foundation is that there is a larger percentage of blacks in the U.S. military than is their percentage of the population.
+The only assertion that's made that is factual according to the Heritage Foundation is that there is a larger percentage of blacks in the U.S. military than is their percentage of the population.

 But in terms of education and income strata, they are an income pretty much meet the median.